Alonzo Highsmith Jr.: Miami Dolphins

 On April 27, 2013, Highsmith signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL draft.
 On August 23, 2013, he was waived by the Dolphins.

 Kansas City Chiefs

 On January 14, 2014, he signed with the Kansas City Chiefs to a reserve/future contract.
 On August 29, 2014, he was released by the Chiefs.

 Washington Redskins

 Highsmith Jr. signed with the Washington Redskins on May 18, 2015.
 He was waived on August 31.

 Coaching career

 In 2017, he became a football coach at Willcox High School.

 In 2025, he was named the head coach for Youngker High School in Buckeye, Arizona.

 Personal life

 He is the son of former NFL running back Alonzo Highsmith.
 His brother is A.J.
-Highsmith, who currently is a safety for the Miami Hurricanes.
+Highsmith, who currently is a personnel executive for the New England Patriots.